 - Before registering for your new GP, it is worthwhile comparing GP Practices according to facilities, services, access, and performance before you decide, to best suit your needs.

-- To change your GP, you’ll need to visit the surgery you want to join and ask them to register you as a patient.
+- To change your GP, you’ll need to contact the surgery you want to join and ask them to register you as a patient.
 For more information visit the NHS website: https://www.nhs.uk/using-the-nhs/nhs-services/gps/how-to-register-with-a-gp-practice/

 - As for your dental practice you can also use the NHS website to find a practice that’s convenient for you: https://www.nhs.uk/using-the-nhs/nhs-services/dentists/how-to-find-an-nhs-dentist/